 RTP also offers an international radio service called RDP Internacional and another station RDP África.
 These services broadcasts in Portugal and Lusophone Africa: Cabo Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe.
 RTP also broadcasts several digital-only stations.

 Commercial Portuguese radio stations

 Other popular national Portuguese radio stations include the following:

-It is possible to stream all of these Portuguese radio stations online through your phone or computer.
-Websites such as Listen Live, Streema and TuneIn provide a list of stations in Portugal that are available for streaming at your convenience.
+It’s also possible to stream all of these Portuguese radio stations online.
+Platforms such as Radiomap.eu, Radio Garden, Streema, TuneIn provide a list of stations in Portugal that are available for streaming at your convenience.

-For expats who are seeking English-speaking radio stations in Portugal, there are a few options to choose from.
+For expats looking for English-speaking radio stations in Portugal, there only a few options to choose from.

-As of 2017, Kiss FM is the only English-language Portuguese radio station in the Lisbon and Algarve regions.
-It can be received in 95.0 FM in Lisbon and frequencies 95.8 FM and 101.2 FM in Algarve.
+Kiss FM is currently the only English-language radio station in the Lisbon and Algarve regions.
+You’ll find it at 95.0 in Lisbon and frequencies 95.8 and 101.2 in Algarve.